swcarpentry/website/_posts/2016/04/2016-04-24-leek-book-for-datacarpentry.md

 time: "09:00:00"
 category: ["Community", "Data Carpentry"]
 ---
-Thanks to the efforts of Len at Leanpub and Tracy Teal at Data Carpentry, 50% of the royalties from the book *[How to Be a Modern Scientist](https://leanpub.com/modernscientist/)* will be donated to Data Carpentry.
+Thanks to the efforts of Len Epp at Leanpub and Tracy Teal at Data Carpentry, 50% of the royalties from the book *[How to Be a Modern Scientist](https://leanpub.com/modernscientist/)* will be donated to Data Carpentry.
 The book is pay what you want with a suggested price of $10.